 We join an alley alongside the Alcazar walls.
 Washington Irving lived at number 2 and has attracted lots of tourists.
 It feels like a fashion cat walk and we strut our stuff.

-We follow twists and turns,
+We follow the paths twists and turns,

-and pass through enchanting hideaway squares.
+and pass through enchanting hidden away squares.

 Until we find ourselves on familiar ground.

 Next major tick for us is the Real Alcazar, Seville’s Royal Palace.
 I can’t wait.

 I’m determined to think about the exquisite Mudejar craftsmanship, regal grandeur and beautifully landscaped gardens, and not just ‘Game of Thrones’, which filmed many scenes here.

 There was a queue through the Plaza del Triunfo, which gave us a minute to appreciate the statues.

 This one celebrates the triumph of the city over an earthquake in 1755 (Lisbon was devastated).
 It was believed that the cities devotion to the Virgin Mary saved them.

 Gorgeous horses work so hard to show us tourists the best of Seville and trot through the plaza regularly.